colatkinson/colatkinson.github.io/_drafts/osxfuse.md

 whom we should take issue.
 He wouldn't be the first maintainer to have gripes with the ways in which his labor is taken advantage of; nor is he likely to be the last.
 Mongo created the SSPL due to similar issues, and Redis Labs added a clause to its license forbidding companies from selling (parts of) its software.
-These aren't directly analogous, not least because things are different in the SaaS world.
-But the root cause is the same: companies often reap far more from FOSS than they sow upstream.
+Now while osxfuse is in a *slightly* different domain than these datastores, the root cause is the same: companies often reap far more from FOSS than they sow upstream.

 All that aside: it would be super cool for osxfuse to be open sourced again, but I don't know if I can see that happening in the near future.